aldebaran/qibuild/doc/tutos/advanced/porting_to_qibuild.rst

-So, since the layout in build/sdk is the same as the layout when the library is installed, and since the foo-config file has been automatically generated (along with the install rules), it makes no difference whether you want to find the bar library you’ve just built in the foobar project, using the bar library you’ve just built in a other project, or using the installed bar library.
+So, since the layout in build/sdk is the same as the layout when the library is installed, and since the foo-config file has been automatically generated (along with the install rules), it makes no difference whether you want to find the bar library you have just built in the foobar project, using the bar library you have just built in a other project, or using the installed bar library.

 Finding the bar-config.cmake in foobar/build/skd from an other project is as easy as: